Menand, Louis. The Metaphysical Club. Farrar, Straus and Giroux, New York, 2001. NF; 12/19.

 William James was the brother of novelist Henry James, and was not educated in conventional elite academic circles of his time.
 Menand says that this “not only lent passion to his convictions but—something even more useful—made it easier for him to ignore those convictions when he felt them beginning to operate as prejudices”.
 We are told that “he ended up inventing a philosophy, pragmatism, that is supposed to enable people to make good choices among philosophical options.”
 He was a psychologist, influenced by religious paleontologist Louis Agassiz with whom he collected samples in the Amazon River, but also by Charles Darwin.
 His pragmatic conclusion favoured Darwin: supernatural intelligence doesn’t exist, so forget as Menand says “the idea that the universe is the result of an idea.”

 It seems the most original intellect of the four main historic characters, Charles Pierce, suffered from painful facial neuralgia and developed opioid addiction.
 His “philosophical difficulties, though he faced them with genius, (were) exacerbated by professional difficulties which, because they stemmed in part from a temperamental idiosyncrasy, he could never overcome.
 But he left behind many brilliant insights on his road to unsuccess.”
-He opposed nominalism, the idea that “reality is just one unique thing after another, and that general truths about those things are simply conventions of language, simply names”, believing that there must be things in the universe to which our names – or generalizations – correspond, and that we are approaching a more perfect understanding of these, by evolution.
+He opposed the nominalism that, it could be argued, is consistent with pragmatism, that is the idea that “reality is just one unique thing after another, and that general truths about those things are simply conventions of language, simply names”, believing that there must be things in the universe to which our names – or generalizations – correspond, and that we are approaching a more perfect understanding of these, by evolution.

 Along the way in describing the thinking of the four principal characters, we recognize also the ideas of Emerson, Darwin, Kant, and of some of the characters of the famous Vienna Circle in the early 20th century.